rpavlik/rpisudiss/README.txt

 Graduate College requirements would be swell.

-The script-driven test results are logged into (reasonably-standard) jUnit-style XML files which end up in `tests/results/`.
+The script-driven test results are logged into (reasonably-standard) jUnit-style XML files which end up in `tests/results/` along with the generated PDF file for each test (if applicable).
 Using the built-in `junitreport` task in `ant` seems to be the most common way of merging results files and getting readable reports from those XML files.
 The generated HTML report ends up in `tests/report/` alongside some static assets used to make browsing test results not entirely unpleasant.

 ### Running tests and generating reports
 The easiest thing to do is just `cd` into the `tests` directory and run